 SONIC PARENT MOVIE REVIEW

-Sonic the Hedgehog is in theaters tonight, which means you’ll probably have kids asking if they can see this movie.
+Sonic the Hedgehog is a movie your kids want to see.
 And by kids, I am including anyone in your household that grew up in the 90s.
 Because Sonic is an icon to a lot of us!
-Is Sonic the movie safe for kids?
+Is Sonic the Hedgehog movie safe for kids?
 The Sonic the Hedgehog parent movie review will help you decide if its going to be something you speed off to the theaters to see.
-While you’re here, check out the Sonic Movie Quotes too- there’s some real gems from Jim Carrey in there! #CatchSonic #SonicMovie
+While you’re here, check out the Sonic Movie Quotes too- there’s some real gems from Jim Carrey in there!
+Sonic is available for digital download purchase on March 31, 2020. #CatchSonic #SonicMovie

 What’s Sonic the Hedgehog About?

 Sonic is based on the character from the 90s video game made by Sega.
 If you are over the age of 30, you know this dude!